 - Video games

-- Smart home devices like speakers, TVs, and toys.
+- Smart home devices like speakers, TVs and toys

-Examples of Class I critical products include:
+Examples of Class I important products include:

 - Password managers